 Reuters: U.S. Joins Whistleblower Case against Insys over Kickbacks

 Cornell Dolan represents relator in suit against opiod manufacturer

 The U.S. Department of Justice announced it would join in a case involving five whistleblowers who allege Insys gave doctors kickbacks if they prescribed the highly-addictive drug Subsys.
+The case forced Insys into bankruptcy.
 Cornell Dolan represents one of these relators.